rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 configure at least your username and e-mail address, like so:

 ```
 git config user.name   "YOUR_USERNAME_FOR_REAL_LIFE"
 git config user.email  "YOUR_USERNAME_FOR_EMAIL"
+git config github.user "YOUR_USERNAME_FOR_GITHUB"
 ```

-If you want this to be your default name for any other git repo you use, just use the `--global` option to `git config`.
+If you want this to be your default identity for any other git repo you use, just use the `--global` option to `git config`.
 Your e-mail address must match your GitHub-registered e-mail.